tkoning/dcc-turntable/README.md

 New software version 6 : position of bridge is retained at arduino shutdown by setting eeprom parameter in code

-erratum : relay's must de mounted on the bottomside of the printed circuit board due to a design mistake regarding polarity of the relay coi.
+erratum : relay's must de mounted on the bottomside of the printed circuit board due to a design mistake regarding polarity of the relay coil.
 Increase resitor r6 (dcc optocoupler circuit to 4,7 k)